nemo0622/pokeemerald-expansion/README.md

     - Some NPC sprites by Anima_nel on itch.io
     - Some NPC sprites by kesterhenrickpixels on DeviantArt
     - Amali and Harper (default Player) sprites by me!
+    - Johto (Ethan/Lyra) outfits by Solo993
-    - Calem and Serena outfits by com3tiin, Poketto, and Solo993 on DeviantArt
+    - Kalos (Calem/Serena) outfits by com3tiin, Poketto, and Solo993 on DeviantArt
+    - Alolan (Elio/Selene), Paldean (Nemona/Arven), and Hylian (Link/Zelda) outfits commissioned from [TortleDove on Twitter](https://x.com/dovetortle?lang=en)
 - Overworld Pokémon Sprites:
     - Many Gen 1 and 2 overworld sprites by Anima_nel on itch.io
     - Eeveeee: Spoink, Kleavor